Tunnel vision (peripheral vision loss)

 For example, special prism glasses can help expand your side vision if you have certain types of peripheral vision loss.

-To learn more about specialized eyewear to cope with the loss of peripheral vision, consult an eye doctor who is a low vision specialist
+To learn more about specialized eyewear to cope with the loss of peripheral vision, it is recommended to consult an eye doctor who is a low vision specialist.

 Preventing tunnel vision

-Some types of tunnel vision and peripheral vision loss are preventable.
+Some types of tunnel vision and peripheral vision loss may be preventable.

-For example, if you’ve been diagnosed with glaucoma, you can prevent, delay or limit vision loss by making sure you:
+For example, if you’ve been diagnosed with glaucoma, you may be able to prevent, delay or limit vision loss by making sure you:

 • Take the daily glaucoma medication prescribed by your eye doctor